 In many relationships, there is often a topic or topics – like finances or the relatives – that seem to trigger an instant argument between a couple.
 Often, however, the fight is less about the actual topic and more about the feelings and needs each partner may not be able to express.
 When we're able to understand what we're feeling, and express that in a productive way our relationships benefit by becoming stronger and more fulfilling.

 When a friend is upset, the best thing we can do is to be present and listen to what is going on rather than jumping in to fix it for them.
 The same is true for our own emotions.

 "Parents are frequently challenged with how to react to a particular behavior.
-When a child gets upset, the first reaction is to try and encourage them to stop feeling a particular way," comments Mirgain.
-"But saying something like, 'don't cry, it's just a toy' suggests the child shouldn't feel upset and can leave the child unsure of how to express him or herself."
+When a child gets upset, the first reaction is to try and encourage them to stop feeling a particular way," said Mirgain.
+"But saying something like, 'Don't cry, it's just a toy,' suggests the child shouldn't feel upset and can leave the child unsure of how to express him or herself."

 Instead, parents can use an emotional moment as a learning opportunity and coach their child through the experience.
 Saying something like, "I see you are sad," or "I hear you are frustrated," can help label emotions so children begin to understand what it is they're feeling.
 Then coaching the child in how to express their emotion in a positive and prosocial way helps kids learn to develop the resilience they need to overcome the challenges life sometimes throws our way.

 The good news is that it's also never too late to learn.
 Being aware, understanding and patient with yourself while strengthening your emotional intelligence can go a long way to helping build a healthier future.